 Pivots can take over as jammers when passed the helmet cover

 You'll notice one blocker for each team has a striped helmet cover.
 These players are called pivots and can take over from the jammer if they’re tired or in trouble.
 Keep an eye out for helmet covers being passed on the track midway through a jam!

 Players will be sent to the penalty bin to sit for 30 seconds if they block with their arms or legs, or if they hit against the back.
 They’ll also get sent to the bin if they skate outside of the track as they pass opposition players.

 At the end of a jam, the game resets, another 5 skaters from each team line up and we go again!
 The team with the most points after two halves of 30 minutes, wins.

 Come see for yourself at our upcoming game

 Check out the BBC's guide to Roller Derby, presented by our very own Fay Roberts

 Come and play at Rainy City!

+Rookies is closed for the Christmas break!
+The first session of 2020 will be on 17th January.
+Interested in joining in the new year?
+Send us a message!
 Our Rainy City Rookies sessions take place every week and are open to anyone who wants to learn to play roller derby, whether you’re an experienced skater or if you’ve never put skates on in your life.
-Our next Rookies programme starts on 13th September.
-What are you waiting for?
-You can come along on a drop in basis any Friday, just let us know you’re coming, or you can sign up to Rookies on the Event page.
+You can come along on a drop in basis any Friday, just let us know you’re coming.